-Note for Ubuntu16.04 VM: If the above experiment is conducted in the provided SEED Ubuntu16.04 VM, we will only get a normal shell, not a root shell.
-This is due to a countermeasure implemented in Ubuntu16.04.
-In both Ubuntu12.04 and Ubuntu16.04 VMs, /bin/sh is actually a symbolic link pointing to the /bin/dash shell.
-However, the dash shell (bash also) in Ubuntu16.04 has a countermeasure that prevents itself from being executed in a Set-UID process.
-We have already provided a detailed explanation in Chapter 1 (§1.5).
+Note for Ubuntu16.04 and Ubuntu20.04 VMs: If the above experiment is conducted in the provided SEED Ubuntu16.04 and Ubuntu20.04 VMs, we will only get a normal shell, not a root shell.
+This is due to a countermeasure implemented in these operating systems.
+In Ubuntu operating systems, /bin/sh is actually a symbolic link pointing to the /bin/dash shell.
+However, the dash shell (bash also) in Ubuntu16.04 and Ubuntu20.04 has a countermeasure that prevents itself from being executed in a Set-UID process.
+We have already provided a detailed explanation in Chapter 2 (§2.5).

 There are two choices to solve this problem.
 The first choice is to link /bin/sh to another shell that does not have such a countermeasure.
-We have installed a shell program called zsh in our Ubuntu16.04 VM.
+We have installed a shell program called zsh in our Ubuntu16.04 and Ubuntu20.04 VMs.
 We can use the following command to link /bin/sh to zsh: